Sheetz: Food service

 In 1986, to boost lagging sales, Earl Springer, the manager of a Sheetz in Williamsport, Maryland, pursued a food concept which became Sheetz's signature Made To Order (MTO) line.
 Beginning with only submarine sandwiches, customers would fill out a small slip of paper, designating the ingredients they wanted on their sandwich, and in what quantity.
 The order slip would be placed in a basket.
 The kitchen staff would prepare the sub according to the customer's order.
 Since that time, the menu expanded; by the 1990s, MTO was a sales leader for Sheetz.
 Beginning in 1996, the company phased out the paper ordering system in favor of a picture-based touchscreen computer system.
-Now common at many restaurants and gas stations worldwide, Sheetz was the first company to implement this very successful technology.
+Now common at many restaurants and gas stations worldwide, Sheetz was the first company to implement this technology.

 By 1999, Sheetz sold 10,000 MTO units a day.
 The company trains employees to function as baristas for its newest brand, "Sheetz Bros.
 Coffeez," which offers higher-grade coffee than the coffee typically found in convenience stores or other gas stations.
 With the introduction of the "Convenience Restaurant" concept, they have expanded their menu.
 Customers can purchase a wide variety of food items.
 The Espresso Bar, offering specialty coffees, is found at all locations.
 Sheetz regularly offers customers free coffee on Christmas Day and New Year's Day.
 During 2008–2009, Sheetz rolled out "MTGo!", a grab and go assortment of sandwiches, wraps, fruits, veggies, and other small items for the hurried customer.
 Along with "MTGo!", Sheetz unveiled "Shweetz Bakery" items, including donuts, fritters, and muffins made and delivered daily from the "Sheetz Bros.
 Kitchen" in Claysburg, Pennsylvania.